-Follow along as we partner with Camp4 Collective and director Faith Briggs to amplify amazing, untold stories.
+Follow along as we partner with Camp4 Collective and directors Faith Briggs and Tim Kemple to amplify amazing, untold stories.

 Space for more stories.
 Space for all runners.

 At Brooks, we believe that running is a gift and can be a limitless source of positive energy.
 But this isn’t always the case for everyone.

 To raise awareness about groups and individuals redefining what running looks and feels like, Brooks has partnered with Camp4 Collective to produce a video series called “Who Is a Runner.”
 The series will explore the stories of unique groups and individuals who use running as an outlet to educate others and build community.

 Creative producer Faith Briggs, who is co-owner of Camp4 Collective, co-directs all episodes of “Who Is a Runner” with Tim Kemple.
 Her passion for sharing contemporary stories from diverse communities makes her an excellent choice to help celebrate the experiences of these runners.
 Briggs notes artists have a responsibility to provoke the social conscience of a society.
 Our hope is the “Who Is a Runner” series becomes a tool for lasting change in the running world.